Butterflies and Balloons

-We wandered round many ancient lands and walked through the doors to others.
+We wandered round many ancient lands and walked through the doors to others like a time machine..
 Glass cages of creatures preserved forever.
 Looking at all the wonders, from Maharajah the Elephant, Maude the Tigon from Belle Vue Zoo.
-It was an uneasy feeling being watched by so many glass eyes.
-Each exhibit had their own story to fascinate.
+It was an uneasy feeling being watched by so many glass eyes with each exhibit had their own story to fascinate.

 I downloaded my images and was reminded of the butterflies.
 The short lives, the nets and killing jars.
 I wanted to give them freedom again and allow them to fly.
 These are the result, several in the set.
 Sometimes it’s just about having fun.

 Created in 2016 and has 33 layers over eight groups.